freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/introduction-to-html5-elements.md

 </main>
 ```

-<strong>Note:</strong> Many of the new HTML5 tags and their benefits are covered in the Applied Accessibility section.
+**Note:** Many of the new HTML5 tags and their benefits are covered in the Applied Accessibility section.

 </section>

 ## Instructions

 <section id='instructions'>

-Create a second <code>p</code> element after the existing <code>p</code> element with the following kitty ipsum text: <code>Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.</code>
+Create a second `p` element after the existing `p` element with the following kitty ipsum text: `Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.`

-Then, create a <code>main</code> element and nest the two <code>p</code> elements inside the <code>main</code> element.
+Then, create a `main` element and nest the two `p` elements inside the `main` element.

 </section>

 ## Tests

 <section id='tests'>

 ```yml